MalcolmDahling/MalcolmDahling/README.md

 ## Malcolm Dahling
-Studying to Frontend-Developer at Medieinstitutet!
+I'm currently studying to Frontend-Developer at Medieinstitutet!
 <br>

 ## 📈 Stats and skills: